 On my early morning barefoot wanders next to the ocean with my big belly out, I often wonder what passerbys think of a pregnant woman in the times of a global pandemic.
 I hope that they don’t feel pity for her, but rather that they think she is a strong and brave woman.
 It would be easy to fall into a victim mindset if I allowed myself to go there.
 Especially as circumstances tug the mind in undesirable directions.

-The truth is, there are so many women right now who have had the rug pulled from underneath them during these mad times.
+underneath them during these mad times.
 Their birthing plans have been forcefully altered, losing their key support people that were to be present on their big day.
 Some birth centres have closed their doors to mothers with bulging bellies, and instead welcomed those to test for COVID.
 I thought my birth space was the last thing that could be touched.
 Currently we can only have one person present at birth, some countries won’t even allow for that.

 The thought of birthing without my partner makes me shudder.
 Women are rebelling and considering home births, or free-births, without any medical assistance at all, just to avoid the harsh changes within the trappings of the medical system, not to mention the high risk of exposure to the virus in a hospital setting.
 The usual post-birth train of close friends and relatives visiting the newborn are just not possible in these times.
 I could never have imagined having that taken away.